DominicSimpson/portfolio/learnings/http.md

-## 9. Add and remove DOM nodes to change their content on the page
+## 9. Add and remove DOM nodes to change the content on the page